laumike081/From-Scripts-to-AI-Engineering/README.md

 ## My "Why"
 1.  **The Shift:** Biology used to be about *analyzing* data.
 The future might shift towards *generating* it (AlphaFold, Diffusion Models) and verify them in the lab.
 2.  **The Scale:** Isolated scripts or software package don't scale.
 To support drug discovery, we need industrial-grade systems that run on thousands of GPUs, not a single laptop.
 3.  **The Agentic Future:** LLMs aren't just chatbots; they are reasoning engines.
-I believe **AI Agents** will be the ones designing the next blockbuster drugs.
+I believe **AI Agents** will be the future impacting every industry.

 ---